tststs/atom-ternjs/README.md

 **In order to use third party plugins from within your project's ```node_modules``` read the [Third party plugins local](#third-party-plugins-local) section!
 This is also an alternative if [Third party plugins](#third-party-plugins) aren't working.**

-If configure project does not work for you
+If configure project does not work
 * In your project root create a file named .tern-project.
 See docs @ http://ternjs.net/doc/manual.html#configuration.
 * Restart the server via *Packages -> Atom Ternjs -> Restart server*